AliElSaleh/RiftBuild/README.md

 ---

-# Why did i make this?
+# Why did I make this?
 I hate CMake with every fiber of my being.

-I was trying to build my game engine using CMake (previously used a .bat file) and ended up spending several hours trying to figure out how to use it correctly by googling and watching youtube tutorials and became really depressed with how complicated it was and didn't want to proceed any further.
+I was trying to build my game engine using CMake (previously used a .bat file) and ended up spending several hours trying to figure out how to use it correctly by googling and watching youtube tutorials and became depressed with how complicated it was and didn't want to proceed any further.

-I also tried alternative build systems like Meson, Ninja, Bazel, Premake, etc., and they were all too complicated and bloated for what should be a straight-forward thing, so I spent a day developing my own build system.
+I also tried alternative build systems like Meson, Ninja, Bazel, Premake, etc., and they were all too complicated and bloated for what should be a straightforward thing, so I spent a day developing my own build system.
 With Rift Build you don't even need to write a .build file if your program is dead simple.

 Writing a build file **should** be so much simpler than whatever the fuck CMake has concocted, and I firmly believe that you shouldn't have to learn **another** language (or a DSL) to build your program.
 A simple declarative build file is understood by everyone, thus there is no need to learn any complicated syntax to successfully write one.
 You get to skip the `cmake .`, `make`, `make install` dance bullshit and go straight to the compiler with just one command, `riftbuild`.

-Note: You may encounter situations where CMake may cover more cases than Rift Build, but i don't care.
+Note: You may encounter situations where CMake may cover more cases than Rift Build, but I don't care.
 My mental health and happiness is more important.

 # Shitting on other build systems